 Today the landscape changes once again.
 The last stage takes you through the hilly landscape of the Garrigue, with its oaks and Mediterranean herbs.
 Later on, the vineyards and the lovely orchards of the Provence take over once again.
 On the other side of the river you cycle through other famous wine regions of the Côte du Rhône (Lirac, Laudan) and reach the city of Orange again in the afternoon.

-- Overnights in rooms (shower/WC) in hotels of the booked category with breakfast
+- 7 Overnights in hotels of the booked category with breakfast

 - Rental bike insurance